 Many health experts around the world recommend foam rolling as a method of increasing soft tissue flexibility by reducing tightness and inflammation – especially that associated with injury or exercise.

 A foam roller is essentially a lightweight cylinder made of compressed foam, which is rolled over the muscles of your body that are most prone to stiffness, such as the lower back and calves.
 During the process, you place your body on the foam roller and roll back and forth.
 This puts pressure on your muscles, which can help to break up any knots that might be preventing the muscle from achieving it’s full range of motion.

-If you’re interested in buying a foam roller, then you might find it helpful to read Coach Mag’s article; on The Best Foam Rollers, or to find out more about the benefits of foam rolling and how to get started, check out this article from Healthline.
+If you’re interested in buying a foam roller, there are plenty available on Amazon.
+You might also find it helpful to read Coach Mag’s article on The Best Foam Rollers – or to find out more about the benefits of foam rolling and how to get started, check out this article from Healthline.